HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

 I found this surprisingly low.
 Ever since <a hreflang="en" href="https://caniuse.com/?search=png">PNG achieved universal support in 2006</a>, there [hasn't been a good reason to ship a non-animated GIF](https://en.wikipedia.org/wiki/Portable_Network_Graphics#Compared_to_GIF).
 The word "GIF" has become synonymous with its only justifiable use case: Being a portable, universal format for short, silent, autoplaying, looping animation.
-One wonders whether all of these non-animated GIFs are legacy content, or whether there is a  significant number  of new, non-animated GIFs being created and published to the web.
+One wonders whether all of these non-animated GIFs are legacy content, or whether there are a  significant number of new, non-animated GIFs being created and published to the web.
 (I hope not!)

 Now that we've separated out the animated GIFs from the non-animated ones, we can also ask: What are the compression characteristics of non-animated vs animated GIFs?